| Seven

 a library drive, or a clean up project, these keys will give you guidance as to how to

-1) be willing to do the activity alone, if need be, and enjoy it
+enroll voluteers and get the job done!
+7 Keys 1) be willing to do the activity alone, if need be, and enjoy it 2) make the time, place and duration explicitly clear

-3) INVITE people.
+to everyone you tell about your project 3) INVITE people.
 Don't coerce, try to sell it to

 them, or overly control their participation.
 When invited, most people will bring

 something to the "party" that really makes it fun.
+4) keep it simple.
+Cleaning up trash is particularly

 easy.
 All you need are garbage bags, places to put the trash, and gloves if you want to